Shaken, not stirred: Spirits

 Bond's drinking habits mirror those of his creator, Ian Fleming.
 Fleming, as well as Bond throughout the novels, had a preference for bourbon whiskey.
 Fleming himself had a fondness for gin, drinking as much as a bottle a day; however, he was converted to bourbon at the behest of his doctor who informed him of his failing health.

 Otherwise, in the films James Bond normally has a fondness for vodka that is accompanied by product placement for a brand.
 For instance, Smirnoff was clearly shown in 1962's Dr. No and in 1997's Tomorrow Never Dies, in which Bond sits drinking a bottle while in his hotel room in Hamburg.
 Other brands featured in the films have included Absolut Vodka, Stolichnaya and Finlandia.
-In the film GoldenEye, Bond suggests cognac when offered a drink by M, who gives him bourbon instead, as it is her preference.
+In the film GoldenEye, Bond suggests cognac when offered a drink by M (Judi Dench), who gives him bourbon instead, as it is her preference.
 The whiskey poured is in fact Jack Daniel's, which markets itself as a Tennessee Whiskey, which is legally a sub-category of bourbon—often distinguished from bourbon itself.

-In Goldfinger, Bond drinks a mint julep at Auric Goldfinger's Kentucky stud farm, and in Thunderball, Largo gives Bond a Rum Collins.
-Bond is also seen in Quantum of Solace drinking bottled beer when meeting with Felix Leiter in a Bolivian bar.
-The following Bond movies of Craig's tenure show Bond's preferred beer to be Heineken.
+In Goldfinger, Bond drinks a mint julep at Auric Goldfinger (Gert Fröbe)'s Kentucky stud farm, and in Thunderball, Emilio Largo (Adolfo Celi) gives Bond a Rum Collins.
 In Die Another Day, Bond drinks a mojito.
 In Casino Royale, Bond orders Mount Gay Rum with soda.
 In that film, he also invents the famous "Vesper" cocktail—a variation on a martini—originally included in the novel but not seen in the films until the reboot.
-In Skyfall, the villain Raoul Silva says he believes 50-year-old Macallan single malt whisky to be one of Bond's favourites.
+In Skyfall, the villain Raoul Silva (Javier Bardem) says he believes 50-year-old Macallan single malt whisky to be one of Bond's favourites.

-Also in Goldfinger during a briefing on the villain, their host offers a refill with, "Have a little more of this rather disappointing brandy."

-M replies, "Why, what is the matter with it?"
+Also in Goldfinger during a briefing on Auric Goldfinger, their host Colonel Smithers (Richard Vernon) offers a refill with, "Have a little more of this rather disappointing brandy."
+M (Bernard Lee) replies, "Why, what is the matter with it?"
 Bond replies, "I'd say it was a 30-year-old Fine [as in Fine brandy] indifferently blended, Sir... with an overdose of Bon bois."
 Bon bois is a Cognac region known for its poor soils.
-It is a low quality Cognac, and Bond is saying that too much of this was used in the blend.
+It is a low quality cognac, and Bond is saying that too much of this was used in the blend.

 In the novel Moonraker, it is noted in the card club Blades, Bond adds a single pinch of black pepper to his glass of fine Wolfschmidt vodka, much to M's consternation, to which Bond says he got into the habit in joints that served villainous home brew.
 It sinks all the poisons to the bottom, and Bond got to like the taste.
 However, he does admit that he should not have insulted the Club Wolfschmidt.